-- 1. A reaction volume of 25 μ l should be used with most real-time cyclers.
-Other reaction volumes may be used if recommended for a specific instrument. - 2.
-Optimal amplicon length in real-time PCR is 70-200 bp. - 3.
-Thaw, gently vortex and briefly centrifuge all solutions. - 4.
-Set up PCR reactions at room temperature.
-Use of Blank qPCR Master Mix (2x) allows room temperature reaction setup. - 5.
-Prepare a reaction master mix by adding all the reaction components except template DNA. - 6.
-Mix the reaction mix thoroughly and dispense appropriate volumes into PCR tubes or plates. - 7.
+- Minimize exposure of SG onTaq qPCR Master Mix (2x) and ROX to light during handling to avoid loss of fluorescent signal intensity. - 2.
+A reaction volume of 25 μ l should be used with most real-time cyclers.
+Other reaction volumes may be used if recommended for a specific instrument. - Optimal amplicon length in real-time PCR using SYBR Green I is 70-200 bp. - 4.
+Thaw if needed, gently vortex and briefly centrifuge all solutions. - Set up PCR reactions at room temperature.
+Use of SG onTaq qPCR Master Mix (2x) allows room temperature reaction setup. - 6.
+Prepare a reaction master mix by adding all the reaction components except template DNA. - 7.
+Mix the reaction mix thoroughly and dispense appropriate volumes into PCR tubes or plates. - 8.
 Add template DNA/cDNA (≤500 ng/reaction) to the individual PCR tubes or wells containing the reaction mix.
-For two-step RT-PCR, the volume of cDNA added should not exceed 10% of the final PCR volume. - 8.
-Centrifuge briefly to settle down the reaction components and remove bubbles.
-Bubbles interfere with fluorescent detection. - 9.
-Place the samples in the cycler and start the program.
+For two-step RT-PCR, the volume of cDNA added should not exceed 10% of the final PCR volume.

-- 10. Standard concentration of MgCl2 in real-time PCR reactionis 2.5 mM (as provided with the 1 x Blank qPCR Master Mix).
+- 9. Centrifuge briefly to settle down the reaction components and remove bubbles.
+Bubbles interfere with fluorescent detection. - 10.
+Place the samples in the cycler and start the program. - 11.
+Standard concentration of MgCl2 in real-time PCR reaction is 2.5 mM (as provided with the 1 x SG onTaq qPCR Master Mix).
 In most cases this concentration will produce optimal results.
-However, if a higher MgCl2 concentration is required, use 25 mM MgCl2 stock solution (provided) and add to a reaction. - 11.
-A final primer concentration of 0.3-0.5 μM is usually optimal, but can be individually optimized in range of 0.1 μM to 1 μM .
-The recommended starting concentration is 0.5 μM .
-Raising primer concentration may increase PCR efficiency, but negatively affect PCR specificity.
-Optimal primer concentration depends on the individual reaction and the real-time PCR cycler used. - 12.
-Readjust the threshold value for analysis of every run. - 13.
+However, if a higher MgCl2 concentration is required, prepare a 25 mM MgCl2 stock solution and add to a reaction. - 12.
+A final primer concentration of 0.3-0.5 μ M is usually optimal, but can be individually optimized in range of 0.1 μ M to 1 μ M. The recommended starting concentration is 0.5 μ M. Raising primer concentration may increase PCR efficiency, but negatively affect PCR specificity.
+Optimal primer concentration depends on the individual reaction and the real-time PCR cycler used. - 13.
+Readjust the threshold value for analysis of every run. - 14.
 If using Bio-Rad iCycler iQ or MyiQ instruments collect well factors at the beginning of each experiment.
 Use an external well factor plate according to the manufacturer's recommendations.
 Well factors are used to compensate for any excitation or pipetting variations.